minirust/minirust/spec/mem/tree_borrows/tree.md

 }
 ```

-The permission update depends on both the node relation and the type of access operation.
+The state transition depends on both the node relation and the type of access operation.

 ```rust
 pub enum AccessKind {